 Hawaii From Above at FlyOver Canada

 In addition to its regular multidimensional film about Canada, FlyOver Canada offers different films and experiences throughout the year.
-Hawaii From Above is the newest show in the series.
+Hawaii From Above is one of the newest shows in the series.

 The theatre hosts special events during Halloween and Christmas at other times of the year.
 From time to time the attraction releases new films featuring famous global locations too.
 Past films have featured countries like Iceland, China and the United States.
-This year, the new film is all about Hawaii.
+The new film that premiered in 2021 is all about Hawaii.

 Hawaii From Above showcases the iconic Pacific islands in all their glory.
 Viewers get to see the state’s breathtaking volcanoes, forests and beaches.